odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 files, as relative to the current working directory.

 Note, **pandoc-zotxt.lua** only ever *adds* sources to bibliography files.
-It doesn't update or delete them.
+It *never* updates or delete them.
 To update your bibliography file, delete it. **pandoc-zotxt.lua** will then regenerate it from scratch.